hackclub/winter/haitomns4173.md

 ## Summary

 So the plan is to make a AI assistant like Google Assistant, Alexa and Siri, for home automation as well as queries answered.
+I am even working on a python script to act as a simple assistant to answer small questions using data from the internet.
 It will be used for controlling the light, AC and other IOT devices in the home as well as we can get answer of queries.

 ## Plan